 - UL: Packets sent by UE have UE IP as source IP address and EAS IP as target IP address.

 - UL: The traffic after processed by EAS have EAS IP as source IP address and AS (cloud server) IP as target IP address.
 However, when the UL traffic sent from PSA to cloud server, the network needs to change the source IP address to an IP address assigned by PSA as source IP address.
 This is to ensure the DL traffic sent back from cloud server can be routed to PSA.
+The L-PSA detects the traffic is corresponding to the PDU session based on the IP 5-tuple of the traffic indicated by SMF in the PDR.

 - DL: The traffic after processed by cloud server have AS IP as source IP address and the received UL packet source IP address as target IP address, i.e. the IP address assigned by PSA, when the DL traffic sent from L-PSA to EAS, PSA (or L-PSA) need change the target IP address to the EAS IP address.
+The PSA detects the traffic is corresponding to the PDU session based on the IP 5-tuple of the traffic indicated by SMF in the PDR.

 - DL: The traffic after processed by EAS have EAS IP as source IP address and UE IP as target IP address.

 - DL: UE does not need to be aware whether the traffic has been processed by EHE.

-Editor's note: The details of the routing between Local PSA UPF and L-DN (e.g. via NAT or tunnel) are FFS.
+NOTE 1: It is assumed that a tunnel is configured between the L-PSA and EAS.

+NOTE 2: It is assumed that the EAS and/or AS will use a unique port number to generate traffic between EAS and AS for a specific traffic from UE identified by a UE address.
+Then the source or target port numbers in the IP 5-tuple as described above can be used by 5GC to differentiate traffics belong to multiple PDU Sessions.

+2) Enable traffic routing between local part of DN and central part of DN

+To enable the traffic routing via the tunnel of PDU session, the AF provides the following information:

+- Traffic routing enable indicator which indicates the corresponding traffic requires traffic routing between local part of DN and central part of DN;

+- Traffic flow description for UL and/or DL (e.g. IP 5 tuples) as described in clause 5.6.7 of TS 23.501 [2].

+The IP 5-tuple is corresponding to the traffic sent by UE to EAS and need be routed between local DN and central DN (e.g. EAS IP, AS IP).

+- Target UE Identifier

+- QoS requirement of the indicated traffic flow

 6.18.2 Procedures